zhaoyul/aposd-vs-clean-code/README.md

 **JOHN:**

-Sometimes the signature of a method (names and types of the method, its arguments, and its return value) contains all the information needed to use it, but this is pretty rare.
-Just skim through the documentation for your favorite library package: in how many cases could you understand how to use a method with only its signature?
-Even in the `addSongToLibrary` example above more information is needed:
+Our definitions of abstraction are very similar; that's good to see.
+However, the `addSongToLibrary` declaration is not (yet) a good abstraction because it omits information that is essential.
+In order to use `addSongToLibrary`, developers will need answers to the following questions:

 * Is there any expected format for an author string, such as "LastName, FirstName"?
 * Are the authors expected to be in alphabetical order?
 If not, is the order significant in some other way?
-* What happens if there is already a song in the library with the given title?
+* What happens if there is already a song in the library with the given title but different authors?
 Is it replaced with the new one, or will the library keep multiple songs with the same title?
 * How is the library stored (e.g. is it entirely in memory? saved on disk?)?
-This information may have been documented somewhere else, such as the overall class documentation, in which case it wouldn't be needed here.
+  If this information is documented somewhere else, such as the overall class documentation, then it need not be repeated here.

+Sometimes the signature of a method (names and types of the method, its arguments, and its return value) contains all the information needed to use it, but this is pretty rare.
+Just skim through the documentation for your favorite library package: in how many cases could you understand how to use a method with only its signature?

 **UB:**